Is There Psychological Harm In Feeling Unappreciated?

 Communication Can Improve the Relationship

-When you feel like no one cares about who you are or what you've done for them, you can often solve the problem completely by communicating your feelings with them.
+When you feel like no one cares about who you are or what you've done for them, you can often solve the problem completely by communicating your feelings to them.
 Without accusing them of anything, express your emotions clearly.
 Talk about the times when you feel that way.
 Many times, the other person just doesn't realize their actions have influenced your emotions that way.
 If, on the other hand, the person truly doesn't appreciate you, you know where you stand and can choose better ways to get the appreciation you deserve.

 How Being Objective Can Help You